-Sexual harassment (which includes sexual violence and assault) is a form of sex discrimination and therefore a violation of Title IX.
+Sexual harassment is a form of sex discrimination and therefore a violation of Title IX.
 Specific behaviors that are prohibited by Title IX include, but are not limited to, sexual assault, sexual battery, sexual exploitation and other forms of non-consensual sexual activity; stalking; and relationship violence that is gender-based.
 Title IX also prohibits discrimination of pregnant and parenting students.
 Many behaviors that violate Title IX also constitute crimes.
 Title IX provides for the equitable treatment of all individuals at the university, including in admissions, grading of student coursework, and in athletics.

 Marymount provides resources and reporting options to students, faculty and staff to address concerns related to sexual harassment and sexual violence prohibited by Title IX and university policy.